-A stir fry is virtually fail-safe!
-The most challenging part will be the vegetable chopping, ’cause I’m not gonna lie, your knife skills will be seriously honed once you’re done here.
+The only work here is chopping the vegetables.
 To save time, prep the vegetables in the morning and it’ll be a breeze putting it all together when you get in from work.
-A generous scattering of toasted sesame seeds adds a delicious nuttiness and is to me, completely essential.
-You can also try toasted cashews, which are always good with Asian style food.
+A scattering of toasted sesame seeds adds a delicious nuttiness.
+I think it’s essential, really.
+You can also try toasted cashews, which is always good with Asian style food.

 Korean beef stir-fry with egg noodles